Understanding Field Status

 Masking allows you to protect fields containing sensitive data (PII, financial data, health records) while maintaining full quality monitoring.
 Masked fields continue to be profiled, scanned, and evaluated by quality checks — the only difference is that their actual values are hidden across the platform by default.

-Users with Editor permission can request to view unmasked values when needed, and every reveal action is recorded in the masking audit log for compliance purposes.
+Users with Editor permission can request to reveal values in the surfaces that support reveal (Data Preview and Anomaly Source Records), and every reveal action is recorded in the masking audit log for compliance purposes.
+Export and materialize operations also support reveal via the include_masked API parameter — this is not available in the UI.

 Schema Change Detection

-• A data source experienced an issue and is returning incomplete schemas
+- A data source experienced an issue and returned an incomplete schema

 Quality Check Lifecycle Management